TuringLang/docs/README.md

     ```
 This will render the full website in `_site` folder.

 It is also possible to render a single tutorial or `qmd` file without compiling the entire site.
-This is often helpful to speed up compilation when editing on a single docs page.
+This is often helpful to speed up compilation when editing a single docs page.
 To do this, first `cd` to the file's folder, and run `quarto preview` or `quarto render`:

 ```
 cd folder_of_somedocs.qmd